FREQUENTLY ASKED QUESTIONS

 Adapted from Life Coach Directory Copyright © 2015.

 Discovery session (phone only) -- no charge

-Payments can be made by cash, personal check, money order, credit card, PayPal, or the Cash, Apple Pay, or Venmo apps.
+Payments can be made by cash, check, money order, credit card or PayPal, Cash, Apple Pay, Venmo apps.
 Sliding scale payments may be negotiated on a need basis.